-This is a brief in-progress portfolio of design and research collaborations with the Project Studio of Ed Wall.
+This is a brief, in-progress portfolio of design and research collaborations from the Project Studio of Ed Wall.
 Do get in touch if you would like to work with us or know more about our work.

 In September Ed was invited by Social Life to lead a walk through Elephant and Castle’s public spaces for the Unusual Suspects Festival, organised by